hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 # Use util.sh

-To facilitate the creation of SFTP server, we also provide a script `util.sh`.
+To make it easier for you to create the SFTP server container, we also provide a script.

 You can download the script here: [util.sh](util.sh)

 After you download this script, please set the file mode: `chmod +x util.sh`

-Here is the usage:
+Here's an example:
 ```
 // If you do not use the default hyper config, you can modify the HYPER_BIN variable in uitl.sh